ddsbook/blog/pages/resources.md

 - [JunkCharts](http://junkcharts.typepad.com/) : Learn from the visualization mistakes of others.
 - [FlowingData](http://flowingdata.com/) : Resources, news and tutorials that will improve the way you think and design visualizations.
 - [DataVisualization.ch](http://selection.datavisualization.ch/) : Aggregation and index of the most popular and useful visualization tools currently available.
-- [Data Analysis &amp Visualization Bit.ly Bundle](http://bitly.com/bundles/hrbrmstr/1) : An aggregation of links maintained by the authors along with David Severski.
+- [Data Analysis &amp; Visualization Bit.ly Bundle](http://bitly.com/bundles/hrbrmstr/1) : An aggregation of links maintained by the authors along with David Severski.

 **Color**